Paul-Cheeseman-Java/eatapp/README.md

 ## General info
 This is a demo project to help me develop my web development skills.
-It is a website that consumes data via a REST API, allows users to store data they select, and then uses that data stored to provide its own HATEOAS based REST API.
+It is a website that consumes data via a REST API, allows users to store data they select, and then uses the stored data to provide its own HATEOAS based REST API.

 ### Application
 Eatapp enables users to find out, and store, the Food Standards Agency (FSA) hygiene ratings consumed using the  [Food Standards Agency (FSA) hygiene ratings API](https://www.food.gov.uk/uk-food-hygiene-rating-data-api).
+EatApp also has an API which can be interogated to find information about EatApp users and the establishments they have stored.

 **Please Note:**
-1) The amount of results returned have been limited by EatApp to 40.
-This is to reduce the risk of the data plan for the EatApp database being exceed by one very large/general search.
+1) Unfortunately the FSA website can sometimes return strange results, so any searches performed on EatApp can be verified using the search [FSA hygiene ratings search](https://ratings.food.gov.uk/) on the actual FSA site.
+That way it can be confirmed that EatApp is working fine, it's just responding with the ~~dodgey~~ information provided by the FSA API :-)
-2) Unfortunately the FSA website can return strange results, so any searches performed on EatApp can be verified using the [FSA hygiene ratings search](https://ratings.food.gov.uk/) on the FSA site.
-That way its clear that EatApp is working fine, it's just responding with the information provided by the FSA API :-)
+2) The amount of search results returned have been limited by EatApp to 40.
+This is to reduce the risk of the data plan for the EatApp database being exceed by one very, or a few, large/general search(es).

 EatApp can be found on Heroku via this link:  [EatApp](https://demo-eatapp.herokuapp.com/)